Are engineers geniuses? Most aren’t! Just like in any other profession, you’ll find a mix of struggling, average, and genius-level engineers.

 - Wireless transmission

-In his lifetime, Tesla obtained around 300 patents.
+Throughout his life, Tesla secured around 300 patents.

 “My method is different.
 I do not rush into actual work.
 When I get an idea I start at once building it up in my imagination.
 I change the construction, make improvements, and operate the device entirely in my mind.”